joeycrack93/AZ-104-AzureGov/Instructions/readme.md

 ## AZ CLI script to accomplish requirements:
 ### Replace `<subscription-id>` with your actual subscription ID.
 Also, remember to uncomment the `az login` line and login to your Azure Government account when you're ready to run the script.
+### Network Watcher: ensure it is enabled, and the RG name matches, in the subscription you are running this script against.
 ```bash
 #!/bin/bash